ZinnunMalikov/Sleep-Deprivation-Ancillary/index.md

 ```
 ![img4](https://user-images.githubusercontent.com/97144011/168618105-79642283-d142-4490-a3dc-6705258a18ee.png)

-- To further investigate this relationship, we conducted a chi-squared test for independence to determine if there was convincign evidence at the 5% level for a difference in distributions of sleep times for varying sleep quality scores.
+- To further investigate this relationship, we conducted a chi-squared test for independence to determine if there was convincing evidence at the 5% level for a difference in distributions of sleep times for varying sleep quality scores.
 The following code creates the observed and expected counts tables.
 ```python
 #Chi Squared Test for Independence